 We are continuing to provide vital services such as childhood immunisations, certain injections and important blood tests.
 These will be done at a certain protected time, when there are no unwell patients in the surgery.
 Please bear with us if the time is not exactly convenient for you.
 This is for your safety.

 Guidelines suggest that we do not accept paper prescription requests.
 We are sorry for any inconvenience but this is to prevent spread of the virus which can live on paper surfaces.
-Please order online or via the prescription line.
-We are trying to provide more staff for this service.
+Please order online here.

 Please keep up to date with the Government Guidelines https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

 To avoid duplication, letters were only sent to those who have not been vaccinated.
 However, if there is overlap and you have been vaccinated while your letter was being delivered, you don’t need to book another appointment.